 Please choose from a theme below (please note that we cannot guarantee that you and your pupils will see a requested painting as part of your guided visit):

-Pupils will get to know the national, and therefore their, collection.
-Through careful questioning and structured activities, gallery educators will help them to discover art for themselves, improve their observational skills, and discuss their findings.
-The paintings selected will give an overview of the timeframe, genres, and themes included in the collection.
-Pupils will also explore changes in style, content, and painting technique over time, developing skills to start exploring on their own.
+Pupils will be introduced to the richness of the Gallery's collection.
+Through careful questioning and structured activities, Gallery educators will help them improve their observational skills and discuss their findings.
+The paintings selected will give an overview of the time frame, genres and themes included in the collection.
+Pupils will also explore changes in style, content, and painting technique over time, developing the skills to start exploring on their own.

 The world around us

 Pupils will be introduced to the ways in which artists have represented the natural world and the built environment.
-Through investigating paintings in the Gallery, they will discover for themselves the artistic techniques that bring the painted world alive.
-Sessions may focus on depictions of water, weather, plants and animals, or buildings and will consider how artists have represented their chosen element and created a world the viewer can inhabit.
+During investigations in the Gallery they will discover for themselves the artistic techniques that bring the painted world alive.
+Sessions may focus on depictions of water, the weather, plants and animals or buildings considering how artists have represented their chosen element and created a world the viewer can inhabit.

-Please specify upon booking which area(s) you would like your session to focus on, namely; water, weather, plants and animals, or buildings.
+Please specify upon booking which you would like your session to focus upon.

 Myths and legends

 Pupils will explore the ways in which artists have told stories in paint; how they have plotted complex narratives, created atmosphere, introduced characters and swept the viewer along in the emotion of the story, all in a single canvas.
 They will be encouraged to work through the story as it is portrayed in the painting, using the visual clues the artist has included, and give their own opinions and interpretation.
 This session is therefore suitable both as an introduction to the topic, and for those groups who already have a working knowledge of myths and legends.